Home » Country Living » The 17 Best Types of Cucumbers to Grow at Home {Pickling + Fresh Eating Varieties}

 Boston Pickling Cucumber

 This is another cucumber variety that has been around for generations.
-The Boston Pickling Cucumber produces small, dark green cucumbers that are perfect for pickling.
-The fruits grow to be about four inches in length and mature in 50 days.
+The Boston Pickling Cucumber produces small, dark green cucumbers perfect for pickling.
+The fruits grow about four inches long and mature in 50 days.

 You might be wondering if there’s a cucumber variety that’s good for pickling and is also good to eat raw.
 And yes, sort of.

-Supremo cucumbers are marketed as being an all-purpose cuke, and they almost fit the bill.
+Supremo cucumbers are marketed as all-purpose cucumbers and almost fit the bill.
 They have dark green skin, slender fruits, and a crisp texture.
-They are a little too long to be fit whole into a quart jar.
-And, for whatever reason, when we make dill pickles with them, we don’t like them as much as batches made specifically with pickling cucumbers.
+However, they are too long to fit the whole into a quart jar.
+And, for whatever reason, when we make dill pickles with them, we don’t like them as much as batches made with pickling cucumbers.

-• Lemon Cucumbers: Shaped like a lemon (surprise!), these cucumbers have a slightly sour taste.
+- Lemon Cucumbers: Shaped like a lemon (surprise!), these cucumbers taste slightly sour.